How would you feel as a guest if a host doesn’t give you a proper welcome the first time you visit them

-An employee orientation program nurtures employees for a productive and happy relationship with a company.
-When new employees feel at home in the new workplace, when they are clear about what’s expected of them, and when they become productive quickly, they see no reason to leave an organization.
+A new hire orientation program nurtures employees for a productive and happy relationship with a company.
+When new employees feel at home in the new workplace, are clear about what’s expected of them, and become productive quickly, they see no reason to leave an organization.

-As with most professional programs, employee orientation should proceed according to a plan.
-This will ensure that you get all the necessary things in place before getting down to new employee orientation training.
+As with most professional programs, an orientation program for new employees should proceed according to a plan.
+This will ensure you get all the necessary things in place before getting down to new employee orientation training.

 Structure your orientation program with the following essential activities.